Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Follow these practical steps systematically:

-1. Check water temperature immediately and adjust carefully to 16-18°C
+1. Check water temperature promptly and adjust carefully to 16-18°C

 2. Test water quality thoroughly for ammonia, nitrite, and nitrate levels